Daily High to Daily Low: Is It Safe to Buy Urban Outfitters Inc. (URBN)?

-Urban Outfitters Inc. (NASDAQ:URBN) went down by -2.03% from its latest closing price compared to the recent 1-year high of $42.10.
-The company’s stock price has collected -3.14% of loss in the last five trading sessions.
-Press Release reported on 06/30/21 that Hims & Hers Partners with Urban Outfitters To Bring Personalized Health and Wellness Solutions to More Consumers
+Urban Outfitters Inc. (NASDAQ:URBN) went down by -0.41% from its latest closing price compared to the recent 1-year high of $42.10.
+The company’s stock price has collected -0.73% of loss in the last five trading sessions.
+Press Release reported on 07/27/21 that PREIT’s Woodland Mall to Relaunch Movie Theatre with Phoenix Theatres

 >> 7 Top Picks for the Post-Pandemic Economy <<